 the equivalent in Scotland and Northern Ireland.

-It will then be for the attorney/deputy to decide whether to appoint an agent to act on their behalf with HMRC.
+It will then be for the attorney or deputy to decide whether to appoint an agent to act on their behalf with HMRC.

-Top of page

 Caseflow Scanning cases

 Caseworkers do not need to see or retain the paper copy of Comp1 in cases where it has been scanned into Caseflow by the HMRC scanning centre.